Fort Zeelandia (Taiwan): Arrival and settlement of the Hollanders

 In August 1624, the Dutch were expelled from the Pescadores, having failed at their attempt to use military force to coerce Ming China into trading with them.
-Led by Martinus Sonck, who was to be the first Dutch governor of Formosa, they decided to move to Formosa to continue carrying on with trade, and after a day's journey, arrived at the settlement of Taiwan, or Taoyuan.
+Led by Martinus Sonck, who was to be the first Dutch governor of Formosa, they decided to move to Formosa to continue carrying on with trade, and after a day's journey, arrived at the settlement of Taiwan, or Tayouan.
 Although there were already 25,000 Chinese in the island, and their number increasing due to the war, they did not oppose the large Dutch force.
 Initially, trade was not as forthcoming as they had expected until, after the departure of Cornelis Reijersen (Reyerszoon) and his succession by Sonck, the Dutch and Chinese came to agreement on trade.

 As their first priority was to strengthen defenses, the Dutch built a temporary fort on a raised sandy bank at the entrance to Taoyuan harbor, off the coast of modern-day Anping District, Tainan.
 There existed a series of sandbars extended from south to north; the east side of such sandbars was known colloquially as the Tai-chiang inland sea.
 Four years later, the Dutch built a more permanent structure they named "Fort Zeelandia", probably after the name of the ship that Sonck arrived in.
 The new fort was sited on the largest sandbar to control the channel for entering the inner sea.
 This would allow direct access to the sea and with it, supplies and reinforcements from Batavia in event of a siege.

 Another smaller fort was built later, Fort Provintia, not far from Zeelandia.
 Both forts were at locally high elevations, which enabled the exchange of signals between them.

 While of solid construction, the fort and its siting were not so much for the purpose of defense against a major enemy as they were for defending against the islanders and for overseeing trade.
 In addition, the site lacked adequate supplies of fresh water, which had to be shipped from the Formosan mainland.
 This later proved to be a critical factor in the ousting of the Dutch by Koxinga.